0to1GameStudio/python-etl-proj/README.md

-This project is about writting and executing the simple ETL pipeline.
+This project is about coding and executing the simple ETL pipeline.